Image by Ashley West Edwards

-Rachel took part in our Career Change Launch Pad last year, and admitted on one of our calls that she was a "serial coaching-blog-stalker".
+Rachel took part in our Launch Pad, and admitted on one of our calls that she was a "serial coaching-blog-stalker".
 She'd spend hours reading the blogs of coaches and lifestyle-design experts, imagining her own face on the homepage and daydreaming about running her own coaching business and lifestyle blog.
 In the space of one week, she sent an email to a couple of her favourite bloggers and started her own, very basic, blog.
-A month later, she'd landed her first coaching client.
+A month later, she'd landed her first client.

 What could you do to bring action into a dance with your moments of inspiration?

 Found a job online that looks amazing, but that you're not qualified for?
 Send the company an email and ask to have a chat about the work they do.
 Share with them the fact that you don't think that you're qualified for the role, but you've been inspired by seeing the opportunity.
 Ask for their advice and insights on moving into the industry.

 Maybe you watched a documentary yesterday evening about rock climbing that left you wide-eyed and smiling.
 Find your local climbing centre and give it a try.
 Professional mountaineering might not be your ultimate future career, but reaching out and physically interacting with something that inspires you will usually lead you further down the road to clarity about what you want to do.

 Is there a cause or an issue that deeply matters to you?
 A charity you donate to each month, or a topic that leaves you touched and moved when you hear about it on the news?
 Find an organisation working in that area and see if you can volunteer with them somehow.
 Reach out.
 Engage.
 Act.

 3. Build a village